HL7/capstmt/input/pagecontent/specification.md

 Clients interacting with a FHIR server that supports this implementation guide SHOULD NOT download entire CapabilityStatement resources, since they may be many megabytes in size, instead use the $feature-query operation to determine if the server supports needed features.

-##### Value for a Feature
+##### Representing Features in a CapabilityStatement
-Each feature has a value.
-The type of value depends on the feature, and is defined for the feature.
-Feature value are one of:

-- a boolean value - true or false
-- A code defined in the Capability Features code system
-- A code defined in some other code system in the FHIR specification
-- Todo: how do IGs work?

-The capability statement can include features either on the base of the statement, or on the elements inside the resource.
+The CapabilityStatement can include features either on the base of the statement, or on the elements inside the resource.
 Features defined inside the capability statement automatically have an implied scope, but are otherwise the same statement.

 Here is an example of a feature defined for all resources available via REST:

 		<CapabilityStatement xmlns="http://hl7.org/fhir">
 			<rest>